 Step by Step Instructions

-- This frosting can be made in a mixing bowl with an electric hand mixer or in a stand mixer fitter with the whisk attachment.
-If a paddle attachment is all you have just make sure to mix really well and scrape down the sides of the bowl more frequently.
+- This frosting can be made in a mixing bowl with an electric hand mixer or in a stand mixer fitter with a whisk attachment.
+If a paddle attachment is all you have, just make sure to mix really well and scrape down the sides of the bowl more frequently.

 - The butter does need to be softened or at room temperature for this recipe.
 Cold butter does not cream or blend well.
 Melted butter makes a soupy mess.

 - Cream the room-temperature butter, shortening, salt, and vanilla well.